 Trade qualification assessment

 AMSA does not assess trade qualifications.
-If you hold a trade qualification not listed in NSCV Part D, you will need to get your trade qualification assessed as equivalent to one.
-An RTO who delivers one of the qualifications or trades listed in NSCV Part D can perform a recognition of prior learning (RPL).
+If you hold a trade qualification not listed in Marine Order 505, you will need to get assessed as equivalent to one that is listed.
+An RTO who delivers one of the qualifications or trades listed in Marine Order 505 can do this through recognition of prior learning (RPL).
 We will accept a letter of equivalence from this RTO once your trade has been assessed as equivalent.

-Please note: An RTO may request you to do a skills gap training.
+Please note: An RTO may request you to do skills gap training.

-These instructions provide summary information only.
-We make decisions about seafarer certificates under Marine Order 505 (Certificates of competency — national law) 2013 and National Standard for Commercial Vessels Part D—Crew competencies.
-These documents have full details of the eligibility and other requirements for certificate applications.
+These instructions are summary information only.
+We make decisions about seafarer certificates under Marine Order 505 (Certificates of competency — national law) 2022.
+This document has full details of the eligibility and other requirements for certificate applications.